Toxic Thanksgiving Day Foods for Pets

 Foods your dog CAN eat on Thanksgiving

 If your dogs and cats must have a human treat, they can eat: cooked turkey (sans skin, just lean white meat) cut into small chunks.
 Dogs will appreciate steamed green beans, carrots (cats might need them to be cooked), rice, pasta, or cooked pumpkin or sweet potato without spices or fats added.
 Finish it off with slices of apple without seeds, or blueberries (if your dog is not allergic).
-Skip avocado, which can upset their tummies, as well as too many brussel sprouts.
+Skip avocado, which can upset their tummies, as well as too many brussels sprouts (and one of our pups can’t handle broccoli or anything in the brassica family!).
 Freshly-made cranberry sauce with little sugar may be good for your dogs and cats.
 We always recommend you speak with your veterinarian before introducing a new food into your fur kids’ lives.

 We hope this helps you have a fit, healthy, and happy Thanksgiving with the fur kids!
 Let us know how you spent the holidays, or if you need help caring for your pets in the upcoming holidays.
 Call 305.794.3733 today!